Oily fish: Dementia

 A 1997 study published in Annals of Neurology followed 5,386 elderly participants in Rotterdam.
 It found that fish consumption decreased the risk of dementia.
 However, the 2.1-year average follow-up was less than the three years dementia commonly affects people prior to diagnosis.
 Thus, the study was unclear as to whether fish consumption protected against dementia, or if dementia prevented the participants from wanting more fish.

 French research published in 2002 in the British Medical Journal (BMJ) followed 1,674 elderly residents of southern France for seven years, studying their consumption of meat versus seafood and the presence of dementia symptoms.
 The conclusion was that people who ate fish at least once a week had a significantly lower risk of being diagnosed with dementia over a seven-year period.
-This study reinforced the Annals of Neurology findings.
+This study reinforced the findings reported in the Annals of Neurology.
 Because of the longer term, the BMJ study provided stronger evidence of a genuine protective effect.
 There was a possible confounding factor in that individuals with higher education have both a lower risk of dementia and higher consumption of fish.